 The problem setting is as follows.
 We generate the matrix $A\in\RR^{n\times m}$ and the ground truth $x^*\in\RR^n$, which has 10\% nonzero elements, from \iid normal distribution.
 We set $b=Ax^*$.
 For $(n,m)=(1000,700)$, $p=1.2$, and $\theta_p=0.1$, \cref{lp-result1} shows the objective function value $\Psi(x^k)$ and the accuracy $\|x^k-x^*\|$ at each iteration on a logarithmic scale and~\cref{lp-result2} shows those on the time axis.
 When $p = 1.2$, the gradient of $\|x\|^p_p$ is not Lipschitz continuous on $(-1,1)^n$.
 This is why PG and PGL are not guaranteed to converge to a stationary point in this setting.
 According to Figures \ref{obj-iter-1.2}, \ref{acc-iter-1.2}, \ref{obj-time-1.2}, and \ref{acc-time-1.2}, when $p = 1.2$, only ABPG-VMAW and ABPG converge within 1000 iterations, while PG and PGL do not satisfy the stopping condition.
 In particular, ABPG-VMAW meets the stopping condition in fewer than 200 iterations, which is significantly fewer than ABPG, which requires over 800 iterations.

 Next, we show the average performance of the four methods---ABPG-VMAW, ABPG, PG, and PGL---on the $\ell_p$-regularized least squares problem.
-Specifically, we selected combinations of $m$ and $n$ from the sets $\{100,200\}\times \{1000,2000,5000\}$, and for each combination, we generated a random $m \times n$ matrix, the ground truth $x^*\in\RR^n$, which has $10\%$ nonzero elements, from \iid normal distribution $100$ times.
+Specifically, we selected combinations of $m$ and $n$ from the set $\{100,200\}\times \{1000,2000,5000\}$.
+For each combination, we generated 100 random instances: in each instance, we drew an $m \times n$ matrix $A$ and a ground truth vector $x^*\in\RR^n$ with $10\%$ nonzero entries from an \iid normal distribution.
 For each generated instance, we set $b=Ax^*$, $p=1.2$, and $\theta_p=0.1$.